 When to Contact a Medical Professional

-Call your health care provider if your stools are not the normal brown color.
+Call your health care provider if your stools are not the normal brown color for several days.

 What to Expect at Your Office Visit

 The provider will perform a physical exam.
 They will ask questions about your medical history and symptoms.
 Questions may include: